 Our expert testers ride all the electric bikes we review, and we assess them against a range of criteria on road, off-road and in our testing rooms.
 We check the components' quality and ride the bikes on a range of different terrains and distances.
 We've ridden hundreds of bikes in total (and an equal number of electric scooters).

-For more commuter bikes, see our full list of best electric folding bikes plus all the adult electric bikes we sell.
-If you want off-road, see our guide to the best electric mountain bikes, plus all the mountain ebikes we sell.
+For more commuter bikes, see our full list of best electric folding bikes.
+If you want off-road, see our guide to the best electric mountain bikes.
 We also cater for those just looking for cheap electric bikes.
+If you want a bike that's lighter or easier to get on and off in dresses or skirts, see our guide to the best electric bikes for women.
+Not sure about a whole new bike - try an electric-bike conversion it.